eistakovskii/NLP_Toolbox/NER/TRAIN_FOR_NER/README.md

 ```
 python inference_ner.py \
     --checkpoint_path PATH_TO_YOUR_MODEL \
-    --tags LOC,ORG,NAVY \ # Your tags separated with commas and w/o spaces
+    --tags LOC,ORG,MISC \ # Your tags separated with commas and w/o spaces
     --input_text \ # Input here your text
 ```